RHEPDS/SAP_skillup_HANA_NW/docs/24-labsfour-ha-ge.md

     s4aas
     ```

   **Info!** You might have expected that we install PAS and AAS on top of ASCS and ERS.
-Unfortunately the servers are to small that we need to split that.
+Unfortunately the servers are too small that we need to split that.
   {: notice--info}

 2. Check that the groups contain the right servers: